-NOTE: If the temperature gets too hot around the microwave oven, the exhaust fan in the vent hood will automatically turn on at the LOW setting to protect the oven.
+The three pads on the bottom left of the control panel control the 2-speed Exhaust Fan.
+FAN HIGH TOUCH NOTE: If the temperature gets too hot around the microwave oven the exhaust around the microwave oven, the exhaust fan in the vent hood will automatically turn on at the LOW setting to protect the oven.
 It may stay on up to an hour to cool the oven.
 When this occurs, the Fan OFF Pad will not turn the fan off.

 FAN HIGH

+OR

 FAN LOW